futoin/specs/draft/ftn8_security_concept.md

 Foreign user access just adds extra complexity:

-1. Both user authentication and other user/service authorization is done in foreign AuthService
+1. Both user authentication and other user/service authorization is done in foreign AuthService.
-2. User can review & control all grants in home services
+2. User can review & control all grants in home services.
 3. Local to Service AccessControl has to consult with foreign AccessControl for access, cache it and revoke events similar to user sessions.
 4. AuthService acts as proxy: